A 57-hectare area of natural green open space in Farnborough, with a café, field centre and playground.

 The park covers 57 hectares of open space and is split into two areas, the east and west sides.

-The country park is what is known as Suitable Alternative Natural Greenspace (SANG) and is the former Southwood Golf Course.
+The park is what is known as Suitable Alternative Natural Greenspace (SANG) and is the former Southwood Golf Course.
 Being a SANG means the land is permanently protected as green public open space, so it can never be built on.

-Please see our Southwood Country Park - Draft Interim Management Plan 2021-23 for more information about what we are doing to look after the park.
+Please see our Southwood Country Park - Draft Interim Management Plan for more information about what we are doing to look after the park.

-Esso pipeline work at the park
+Environment Agency work at the park

 Country park wildlife and ecology